ElementsProject/peerswap/README.md

 ### Signet Testing

 #### Core Lightning
-For a Core Lightning bitcoin-signet / liquid-testnet setup guide see this [guide](./docs/signetguide_cln.md)
+For a Core Lightning Bitcoin signet / Liquid testnet setup guide see this [guide](./docs/signetguide_cln.md).

-#### lnd
+#### LND
-For a lnd bitcoin-signet / liquid-testnet setup guide see this [guide](./docs/signetguide_lnd.md)
+For a LND Bitcoin signet / Liquid testnet setup guide see this [guide](./docs/signetguide_lnd.md).

 ### Development

-PeerSwap uses the [nix](https://nixos.org/download.html) package manager for a simple development environment In order to start hacking, install nix, [golang](https://golang.org/doc/install) and run `nix-shell`.
-This will fetch all dependencies (bar golang).
+PeerSwap uses the [nix](https://nixos.org/download.html) package manager for a simple development environment.
+In order to start hacking, install nix, [golang](https://golang.org/doc/install) and run `nix-shell`.
+This will fetch all dependencies (except golang).